-The Organizing Committee has the pleasure of inviting you to attend the 8th International Conference on Fossil Insects, Arthropods and Amber in the colonial city of Santo Domingo, Dominican Republic, from 8th to 12th of 2019.
+The Organizing Committee has the pleasure of inviting you to attend the 8th International Conference on Fossil Insects, Arthropods and Amber in the colonial city of Santo Domingo, Dominican Republic, from April 8th to 12th of 2019.
 There are additional optional field trips on April 13th and 14th .

 Please fill our survey

 Are you interested in attending the 8th International Conference on Fossil Insects, Arthropods and Amber?